Evaluation Methodologies in Software Protection Research: Sample Sets

-\begin{itemize} \item \textbf{Lack of real programs in the evaluations:} In SP research simple toy samples are omnipresent.
-Also many samples from other categories such as the GNU core utilities are of low complexity.
-These samples do not seem to be suitable for measuring the strength of a SP or its applicability in real software, which typically is much more complex.
+In our analysis of sample sets, we identified three relevant challenges. \begin{itemize} \item \textbf{Lack of real programs in the evaluations:} Simple toy samples are omnipresent in SP research.
+Samples from other categories such as the GNU core utilities are also of low complexity.
+Such samples seem unsuitable for measuring the strength of a SP or its applicability in real software, which typically is much more complex.
 The only exception are local protections such as MBA which can be evaluated independently of the program which they are intended to protect.
 However, our data clearly shows that even for non-local protections and analysis methods, often low-complexity samples are used.
-In top publication venues, this issue occurs less frequently, but still frequently enough to be worrisome. \item \textbf{Limited sample availability:} Depending on the category of the sample set, reproducibility in SP research is most often low, including in top publication venues.
+In top publication venues, this issue occurs less frequently, but still frequently enough to be worrisome. \item \textbf{Limited sample availability:} Depending on the sample set category, reproducibility in SP research is most often low, including in top publication venues.
 In contrast to other research domains such as machine learning, where large datasets are publicly available, in SP research no commonly-used sample sets exit.
 This makes it difficult to reproduce results and to compare different approaches.
-For toy programs, a lot of different implementations are being used (rather than using the ones available in a benchmark suite~\cite{2016_code_obfuscation_against_symbolic_execution_attacks}) and of complex programs the used versions are most often not specified, all of which makes it difficult to compare, interpret, and reproduce results.
+For toy programs, many different implementations are used (rather than the ones available in a benchmark suite~\cite{2016_code_obfuscation_against_symbolic_execution_attacks}), and of complex programs the used versions are most often not specified, all of which makes it difficult to compare, interpret, and reproduce results.
 For OS programs, we observe more reuse, primarily due to the easy availability of the GNU core utilities.
-Another exception is recent work on MBA, where reuse of expressions exists (e.\,g., the public sample set of Syntia~\cite{2017_syntia_synthesizing_the_semantics_of_obfuscated_code}). \item \textbf{Limited diversification:} Evaluations by and large neglect diversification of the protection deployment.
+Another exception is recent work on MBA, where reuse of expressions exists (e.g., the public sample set of Syntia~\cite{2017_syntia_synthesizing_the_semantics_of_obfuscated_code}). \item \textbf{Limited diversification:} Evaluations by and large neglect diversification of the protection deployment.
 This issue plays in particular in goodware papers that present novel obfuscations, including in those published in A*/A venues. \end{itemize}